althea-net/althea-site/_posts/2015-12-2-universal-payment-channels.md

 ## Multihop payments {#multihop}

 Back to the incentivized mesh example: If Alice and Bob both have nodes in an incentivized mesh network, they can open a channel in whatever currency they wish, and exchange packets and payments to their heart's content.
 But what about mobile nodes?
-Charlie has a cell phone, and happens to walk into range of Alice's wifi hotspot.
-Alice could forward Charlie's packets through Bob and on to their destination, but she's going to need some payment from Charlie.
-Alice and Charlie don't have a channel open- how will Charlie pay Alice?
+Alice has a cell phone, and happens to walk into range of Charlie's wifi hotspot.
+Charlie could forward Alice's packets through Bob and on to their destination, but he's going to need some payment from Alice.
+Charlie and Alice don't have a channel open- how will Alice pay Charlie?

-What if both Charlie and Alice have channels open with Bob?
-Charlie could send Bob a payment, who would then send Alice a payment.
-But now Charlie needs to trust Bob.
+What if both Alice and Charlie have channels open with Bob?
+Alice could send Bob a payment, who would then send Charlie a payment.
+But now Alice needs to trust Bob.

 #### Smart conditions and hashlocks